Our Purpose

 4. Equity and Accessibility in Safety Frameworks

-We ensure safety frameworks serve all communities by:
+We commit to serving all communities by:

 • Gathering insights from marginalized and underserved populations